Prefer to watch helpful content? Watch the video here:

 Of course, nothing is guaranteed to fully safeguard against Alzheimer’s.
 The disease will touch who it plans to touch.
 We’ll likely either experience the disease ourselves or be a caretaker of someone who has it.

-What we can do is be ready for it, by taking preventative measures and being completely cognizant and self-aware of the lifestyle decisions in our control, so we can start regenerating neural pathways.
+What we can do is be ready for it, by taking preventative measures for Alzheimer’s disease and being completely cognizant and self-aware of the lifestyle decisions in our control, so we can start regenerating neural pathways.

 If you haven’t already, it’s time to take this issue seriously into your own hands and do some preemptive patient-hacking before becoming a full-blown AD patient.
 Like most things that give you real results, the magic doesn’t happen overnight and will require a true lifestyle commitment.